Ground Water Frequently Asked Questions

 How many acres must I own to drill a well?

 There are no statewide requirements, but the setback distances outlined in the Water Well Minimum Construction Standards must be adhered to.
 Local ordinances may require a minimum acreage amount for the construction of a well.
-Please contact your local governmental entity prior to commencing construction of the well.
+Please contact your local government prior to commencing construction of the well.

 What are the requirements for providing GPS coordinates for my well location?